mongoemon/k6/README.md

 This project contains performance tests written using k6.
 It's designed to help you assess the performance and reliability of your applications under various load conditions.

+## Types of Performance Tests

+This project includes scripts for various types of performance tests, each designed to answer different questions about your application's behavior under load.
+Understanding the goal and key metrics for each test type is crucial for effective analysis.

+### 1. Load Test
+*   **Main Goal:** To verify system performance under normal and anticipated peak concurrent user load.
+*   **What it is:** Simulates a realistic, expected number of concurrent users interacting with the application.
+*   **Key Metrics to Observe:**
+    *   `http_req_duration` (especially p(90), p(95)): To ensure response times meet SLAs under expected load.
+    *   `http_req_failed`: To confirm no errors occur under normal load.
+    *   `checks`: To ensure all functional validations pass.
+    *   `iterations` / `http_reqs`: To measure throughput (requests/iterations per second).

+### 2. Endurance Test (Soak Test)
+*   **Main Goal:** To identify performance degradation, memory leaks, and resource exhaustion over an extended period of sustained load.
+*   **What it is:** Sustains a moderate, constant load over a long duration (e.g., hours or days).
+*   **Key Metrics to Observe:**
+    *   Trends in `http_req_duration`: Look for gradual increases over time.
+    *   Trends in `http_req_failed`: Look for increasing error rates.
+    *   Resource utilization (CPU, Memory, Disk I/O, Network I/O): Monitor externally for leaks or exhaustion.
+    *   `vus`: To ensure the test maintains the desired load without dropping VUs.

+### 3. Peak Test (Spike Test)
+*   **Main Goal:** To assess system behavior and recovery from sudden, large increases in user load.
+*   **What it is:** Subjects the system to sudden, intense bursts of traffic for short periods, followed by a return to normal load.
+*   **Key Metrics to Observe:**
+    *   `http_req_duration` (during and immediately after the spike): How quickly does the system respond during and recover from the surge?
+    *   `http_req_failed`: Expect a temporary increase during the spike, but it should recover quickly.
+    *   `vus`: Observe how quickly k6 can ramp up and down VUs.
+    *   Recovery time: How long does it take for metrics to return to baseline after the spike?

+### 4. Stress Test
+*   **Main Goal:** To determine the system's breaking point and how it behaves under extreme, unsustainable load.
+*   **What it is:** Gradually increases the load beyond the system's expected capacity until performance significantly degrades or the system fails.
+*   **Key Metrics to Observe:**
+    *   `http_req_failed`: When does the error rate become unacceptable or the system starts returning errors?
+    *   `http_req_duration`: When do response times become unacceptably high?
+    *   `vus`: The number of virtual users at which the system breaks.
+    *   Resource utilization: Identify which resources (CPU, memory, database connections) become bottlenecks.

+### 5. Breakpoint / Capacity Test
+*   **Main Goal:** To find the maximum number of users or transactions a system can handle while still meeting predefined performance criteria (e.g., response time SLAs).
+*   **What it is:** Similar to a stress test, but the focus is on identifying the *limit* before failure, rather than just observing failure.
+*   **Key Metrics to Observe:**
+    *   `vus`: The exact number of virtual users at which performance thresholds are consistently breached.
+    *   `http_req_duration` and `http_req_failed`: To identify the point where these metrics cross acceptable limits.
+    *   `iterations` (throughput): To see the maximum throughput the system can sustain.

+### 6. Scalability / Step Test
+*   **Main Goal:** To understand how the system scales with increasing user load and to identify scaling limits or bottlenecks at different load levels.
+*   **What it is:** Gradually increases the load in predefined steps, often with pauses between steps, to observe performance at each increment.
+*   **Key Metrics to Observe:**
+    *   `http_req_duration` and `http_req_failed`: Analyze trends across each step.
+Do response times remain stable or degrade linearly/exponentially?
+    *   Resource utilization: How do resources respond to each step increase?
+    *   `iterations` (throughput): Does throughput increase proportionally with VUs, or does it plateau?

+### 7. Smoke Performance Test
+*   **Main Goal:** To quickly verify that the test environment and the application's basic functionality are working and performing as expected before running more extensive tests.
+*   **What it is:** A very light load test (e.g., 1 virtual user, a few iterations) targeting critical paths.
+*   **Key Metrics to Observe:**
+    *   `http_req_duration`: Should be very low and consistent.
+    *   `http_req_failed`: Must be 0%.
+    *   `checks`: Must be 100%.

+### 8. Chaos / Failover Test
+*   **Main Goal:** To verify the system's resilience and ability to withstand and recover from unexpected failures or disruptions.
+*   **What it is:** Intentionally introduces faults (e.g., network latency, service outages, resource exhaustion) while the system is under load.
+*   **Key Metrics to Observe:**
+    *   `http_req_failed` and `http_req_duration`: Observe behavior during and after the fault injection.
+How quickly do they recover?
+    *   Recovery time: How long does it take for the system to return to a stable state after the fault?
+    *   `checks`: To ensure data integrity and functional correctness are maintained.
+    *   External monitoring: Crucial for observing system health and component failures.

 ## Setup and Running Tests

 Follow these steps to set up the project, run tests, and generate HTML reports: